Updated: Jul 1

 What to do if you can’t find someone to play with

 How to go to the canteen / looking after money (if applicable)

 Going to the toilet during lunchtime

 Remember, in a Kindergarten classroom, routines need to be explicitly taught and routines are your friend.
 Begin from a positive position and you will be off to a flying start!

-We also run a first-year teacher mentorship program.
+We also run a New teacher support program.
 Tap into our combined 20+ years of teaching experience and fast track yourself into becoming the confident and efficient teacher you really want to be!
 The doors are open only twice a year.
 Click here to sign up or jump on our waiting list.

 WHAT IF YOU COULD MASTER SETTING UP AND RUNNING YOUR READING GROUPS IN JUST ONE WEEK?

 Imagine running a reading group program that is uncomplicated, easy to implement and stress free...